What permissions does code.pyret.org ask for and why?

-- Know who you are on Google and View your email address: The site needs to know your Google identity because this is the only way we've found to reliably give persistent access to saving to Drive that doesn't expire and require popping up new windows while you're editing.
+- Know who you are on Google and View your email address: The site needs to know your Google identity because this allows us to give persistent access to saving to Drive that doesn't expire or require popping up new windows while you're editing.

 - Manage your photos and videos and View the photos, videos, and albums in your Google Drive: This is used to import images into programs from your Drive (which can be useful for customizing games, for example).

 - View and manage your spreadsheets on Google Drive: This enables importing tables and working with data sources in your Drive.

 - Add itself to Google Drive: This lets you right-click on Pyret programs in Google Drive and "Open with Pyret."